 Dean is Executive Director of Education at Victorian Aboriginal Community Controlled Health Organisation (VACCHO).
 Dean overseas all Education and Training needs for the organisation and its members across Victoria.
-After a career in the military and returning to Australia, Dean turned his direction towards his passion for Education and youth within our communities.
-Having been a teacher and senior lecturer for over 17+ years, Dean has been able to support many in our communities to achieve their own personal goals of becoming teachers or educators also.
-Dean has also been a national Manager for Diversity and Inclusion for two not for profit organisations,which enabled him to connect and work positively with many communities across the nation.
-This is where his informed direction of reconciliation was most evident when creating long lasting working relationships with Traditional Owners and custodians and the community as a whole.
-Dean is very active in our communities and still sits on a number of sporting boards and advisory group's at the national level also.
-Much of Dean's work with communities across the whole of the country was recognised this year with the 2019 National NAIDOC Week Person of the Year Award, which was presented at the national ball in Canberra.
+After a career in the military and returning to Australia, Dean turned his direction towards his passion for education and youth within our communities.
+Having been a teacher and senior lecturer for over 17+ years, Dean has been able to support many in our communities to achieve their own personal goals of becoming teachers/educators.
+Dean has also been a national Manager for Diversity and Inclusion for two not-for-profit organisations, which enabled him to connect and work positively with many communities across the nation.
+This is where his informed direction for reconciliation was most evident when creating long lasting working relationships with Traditional Owners and custodians and the community as a whole.
+Dean is very active in our communities and still sits on a number of sporting boards and advisory group's at the national level.
+Much of Dean's work with communities across the whole of the country was recognised with the 2019 National NAIDOC Week Person of the Year Award, which was presented at the national ball in Canberra.

 Aislinn has a BA (Hons) in Anthropology and Aboriginal Studies, an Executive MBA and a Certificate IV in Business Governance.
 She has 17 years’ experience working in the NGO and government sectors including a short term role as Administration Officer at Reconciliation Victoria in the early 2000s.
 She was Executive Officer of Tarwirri, the Indigenous Law Students and Lawyers Association of Victoria for six years and more recently, worked for the Royal Australian College of General Practitioner's (RACGP) National Faculty of Aboriginal and Torres Strait Islander Health and as a Manager in the Dept of Justice and Regulation's Koori Justice Unit.
 Her areas of expertise include community development, social justice, inclusion, administration and family violence.
 Aislinn believes her reconciliation journey is ongoing and based on respect, continuous learning and a commitment to addressing racism and inequality.
 She contributed to the 'Racism.
 It stops with me' campaign and the 'Close the Gap' campaign whilst working for the RACGP, and also assisted in